Download a PDF of the report here Food Poverty and Fair Access to Food.docx

 Exeter: tackling root causes through collaboration

-- Across the city there are many initiatives working on reducing hunger, poverty and health/wellbeing issues.
-At least 17 projects receive surplus food diverted from waste by Exeter Food Action.
+- Across the city there are many initiatives working on reducing hunger, poverty and health/wellbeing issues and at least 17 projects receive surplus food diverted from waste by Exeter Food Action.
 One of these is St. Sidwell’s Community Cafe.
 The St. Sid’s model provides affordable, nutritious hot meals but is more than just a café, as it also aims to be a diverse and welcoming community.
 The social aspect of access to food is a crucial part of the work that they do.

-- Food Exeter and Food Plymouth are both partnership organisations developing Action Plans as part of the national Food Power movement, which aims to support local communities’ ability to reduce food poverty by strengthening alliances and partnerships.
+- Food Exeter and Food Plymouth are both part of the national Food Power movement, which aims to support local communities’ ability to reduce food poverty by strengthening alliances and partnerships.

-- Food Exeter plans to investigate the potential for a food distribution hub that would allow local producers to sell their produce at competitive prices, reduce food waste and improve access for those on lower incomes.
+- Food Exeter are also investigating the potential for a food distribution hub that would allow local producers to sell their produce at competitive prices, reduce food waste and improve access for those on lower incomes.

 Summary: what is working, and how can we support it?